Haarlemmermeer: History

-On 1 August 1837, King William I appointed a royal commission of inquiry; the scheme proposed by the commission received the sanction of the Dutch Parliament's Second Chamber in March 1839, and in the following May the work was begun.
+On 1 August 1837, King William I appointed a royal commission of inquiry.
+Their proposal receiving the sanction of the Dutch Parliament's Second Chamber in March 1839, and in the following May the work was begun.

 First, a canal was dug around the lake, called Ringvaart (Ring Canal), to carry the water drainage and boat and ship traffic which had previously gone across the lake.
 This canal was 61 km long, and 2.40 m deep, and the excavated earth was used to build a dike from 30 to 50 m wide around the lake.
 The area enclosed by the canal was more than 180 km2, and the average depth of the lake 4 m.
 As the water had no natural drainage, it was calculated that probably 1000 million tons of water would have to be raised by mechanical means.

 All of the pumping was done by steam mills, an innovation contrasting with the historic practice of draining polders using windmills.
 Three Cornish beam engines were imported from Hayle: the Leeghwater, the Cruquius (the largest Watt-design reciprocal stroke steam engine ever built and now a museum), and the Lijnden.
 Pumping began in 1848, and the lake was dry by July 1, 1852; 800 million tons of water were actually discharged.
 At the first sale of the highest lands along the banks on 16 August 1853, about £28 per acre was paid; but the average price afterwards was less.
 The whole area of 170.36 km2 recovered from the waters brought in 9,400,000 guilders, or about £780,000, exactly covering the cost of the enterprise; so that the actual cost to the nation was only the amount of the interest on the capital, or about £368,000.

 The soil is of various kinds, loam, clay, sand, and peat.
 Most of it is fertile enough, though in the lower portions there are barren patches where the scanty vegetation is covered with an ochreous deposit.
 Mineral springs occur containing a very high percentage (3.245 grams per litre) of common salt; and in 1893 a company was formed to work them.